Garden State poster

 The inciting incident occurs at 11 minutes when Andrew receives the call that his mother has died.
 He must return to New Jersey for the funeral, forcing him back to the place and trauma he's been avoiding for nine years..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Andrew consciously decides to stop taking his medication, choosing to feel again after years of numbness.
+This reveals the protagonist's commitment to Andrew consciously decides to stop taking his medication, choosing to feel again after years of numbness.
 This active choice launches him into experiencing life unmedicated and vulnerable., moving from reaction to action.

 The Collapse moment at 75 minutes (73% through) represents the emotional nadir.
 Here, Andrew's father reveals the truth: Andrew accidentally caused his mother's paralysis as a child.
 The guilt and medication weren't arbitrary—they were his father's way of controlling the "problem."
-His entire identity collapses., illustrates the protagonist at their lowest point.
+His entire identity collapses., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 81% of the runtime.
 Andrew confronts his father, refusing to take medication anymore.
 He claims agency over his own life and emotions, synthesizing his newfound ability to feel with acceptance of his past., demonstrating the transformation achieved throughout the journey.